-Always ensure that another PitC staff member (preferably the line manager or PitC's DSO) is aware

-- that lone working is being undertaken; the location; the work being undertaken and the expected finish times
+- Always ensure that another PitC staff member (preferably the line manager or PitC's DSO) is aware that lone working is being undertaken; the location; the work being undertaken and the expected - finish times

-There must always be available an effective means of communication with another person in the - There must always be available an effective means of communication with another person in the event of an emergency.
+There must always be available an effective means of communication with another person in the event of an emergency.
 This should preferably be a mobile phone or a two-way radio - Always ensure there is access to a fully stocked first aid kit - When working inside a building, always be familiar with the nearest emergency exits and the local emergency evacuation procedures - When working inside a building always ensure that intruders cannot access the premises by checking that windows and external doors are locked - Comply fully with any arrangements or follow any specific guidance that has been provided by either the line manager or PitC's DSO in relation to the lone working - Always take personal responsibility and all reasonable steps to ensure personal safety - Inform the line manager and/or PitC's DSO immediately if there are any incidents, or safety concerns connected with the lone working.